 Fire Marshal Degree

-There is no single pathway to becoming a fire marshal; however, many have prior experience as either a fire fighter or police officer, which requires some post-secondary training/education.
+There is no single pathway to becoming a fire marshal.
+Many have prior experience as either a fire fighter or police officer, which requires some post-secondary training/education.

 Step 1: Obtain relevant education and training.
-Individuals gain employment as a fire marshal through various means; however, most have previously worked as a fire fighter or police officer.
+Individuals gain employment as a fire marshal through various means.
+Most have previously worked as a fire fighter or police officer.
 It is through experience, interest, and demonstration of leadership that one becomes a fire marshal.
 Many individuals who choose this path have either earned educational credits as emergency medical technicians (EMTs) or have completed an associate or bachelor’s degree in fire science, engineering, or chemistry.

 Note: Forest fire inspectors and prevention specialists are not required to have a collegiate degree, although some employers prefer it.
 Many have the equivalent to a high school diploma.